-6.10.7 Freshwater Pump (Optional)
+6.10.7 Freshwater Pump (Optional with Entertainment Package)

 This pump supplies pressure to the freshwater system and contains a pressure switch similar to a residential well pump.
 You can leave this appliance on at all times while underway.
 The pump is located on the gunwale wall in the starboard storage compartment just above the freshwater tank.